SebastienKeroack/deep-learning/README.md

 ﻿# Deep Learning: implementations of various advances made in the field of deep learning.

-A repository created in 2016, containing the implementations of various advances made in the field of deep learning.
-All implementations are based on information provided by their authors before mid-2019.
-Maybe subject to some errors.
+A library created in 2016, containing the implementations of various advances made in the field of deep learning.
+All implementations are based on research papers published before mid-2019.
+Technical information is based on an open access repository of electronic preprints and postprints.
 The repository has been inactive between mid-2019 and November 2022

 Files inside the v1 directory/namespace are considered unintuitive/unfriendly and unstandardized.
 Otherwise, code outside the directory is written to be easier to understand from November 2022 onwards.